 But we knew that setting an internal deadline for shipping the new website is a key factor.
 So we did exactly that.
 And set a non-moveable deadline for our going live.

 Every single tool we used for relaunching our website

-Before ending this blog post, I’d like to give you a short overview of tools used.
-I like being transparent and therefore I’ve collected all tools and apps we’ve used to bring usersnap.com live.
+Before ending this blog post, I’d like to give you a short overview of the tools used.
+I like being transparent and therefore I’ve collected all the tools and apps we’ve used to bring usersnap.com live.